-Quid and Quid Global are trademarks licensed to Quid Ecosystem Group Ltd by Quid US LLC, a limited liability company duly registered in the state of New York, with principal mailing address of 333 East 46th Street, 1D, New York, NY 10017 USA.
+Quid Global is a trademark of Quid US LLC, a limited liability company duly registered in the state of New York, with principal mailing address of 333 East 46th Street, 1D, New York, NY 10017 USA.

 Personal Information is information, when taken individually, or collectively, has the ability, by reasonable means, to identify a person, whether that be a User or any other person.